johanbrook/whiteboard/README.md

 ### Partials

 Instead of writing the same template code over and over again, you should use partials.
 There's one partial included in Whiteboard – `post.php` – which is the main post template.
 It's included with the `get_template_part("partials/_post")` construct.
-I encourage you to use partials (put them in the partials directory) whenever you find yourself writing the same code twice or more.
+I advise you to use partials (put them in the partials directory) whenever you find yourself writing the same code twice or more.

 ### Body classes
 Whiteboard's functions file automatically adds browser names to the theme's `body` class.
 This means you're able to target specific browsers in your CSS and Javascripts.
 Ex. if a user running Firefox visits the site, the body class looks like `<body class="firefox">`.
 Also supports the iPhone body class.